garrandall/popular-music-data/tracks/lookin--for-a-love-the-valentinos.md

 ---
 (I'm lookin' for a love)
 (I'm lookin' for a love)
-Mmmm ...
+Mmm ...
 I'm looking for a love
 (I'm lookin' for a love)
 Lookin' for a love
 (I'm lookin' for a love)